 Due to this, I didn’t want to spend a ton of money on an eBook cover.
 Instead, I decided that I would try to find a talented artist who needed to establish himself or herself, someone who would be willing to work for an hour on this project for something very affordable.

 My short story, which can now be found on short-stories-online.com, is about a well-meaning man who decides to pick up a hitchhiker.
 Subsequently, he wonders if the hitchhiker, who is female, is suspicious of his intentions.
-That manifests into a concern that others, people the hitchhiker talks to at a rest stop, might actually think that the man is a serial killer.
+That manifests into a concern that the man has that others, people the hitchhiker talks to at a rest stop, might actually think that the man is a serial killer.

 In the end, the man develops what could be viewed as a paranoia over his image.
 Others might see the man’s concern as reasonable and not the result of paranoia.
 That’s a question posed in the story.